goldman-gp-ebi/SWAMPy/README.md

 # Install these two things system-wide(!).
 ```

-Now you have to manually install [art](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) from source.
-This turned out to work without any real trouble, at least for me.
+Next, manually install [art](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) from source.
-I just downloaded  ART-src-MountRainier-2016.06.05-MacOS.tgz (this is the current latest version as of December 2022, and has been since 2016), unzipped the archive and ran
+Download  ART-src-MountRainier-2016.06.05-MacOS.tgz (this is the current latest version as of December 2022, and has been since 2016), unzip the archive and run

 ```
 ./configure && make
 ```

-and then moved the `art_illumina` binary into wherever my conda environment lives (`conda env list` printed the path to the folder, inside which is a `bin` directory for the binary).
+and then move the `art_illumina` binary into wherever the conda environment lives (`conda env list` prints the path to the folder, inside which is a `bin` directory).

-Optionally, you can run `alias swampy='python /path/to/SWAMPy/src/simulate_metagenome.py'` to use `swampy` as a command rather than `python simulate_metagenome.py`.
+Optionally, run `alias swampy='python /path/to/SWAMPy/src/simulate_metagenome.py'` to use `swampy` as a command rather than `python simulate_metagenome.py`.

 ## Quickstart